PacoReinaCampo/MPSoC-DV/doc/fp/markdown/chapter6.md

 - **Positive Infinity (+∞)**
 - **Negative Infinity (-∞)**

-Properties and Operations with Infinity
+Properties and Operations with Infinity:

 1. **Addition and Subtraction**:
    - $ x + \infty = \infty $ for any finite $ x $